ErpNetDocs/tech/modules/crm/clientcenter/index.md

 ![picture](pictures/invoicess.png)

+![NOTE]
-Depending on your business' size and reach, you can create and manage **multiple** Client Centers.

-This could be useful for departments dealing with unique sets of tasks and issues, as their customized version of the Client Center will remain completely tailored to the users they’re serving.
+< Depending on your business' size and reach, you can create and manage **multiple** Client Centers. <br> <br> This could be useful for departments dealing with unique sets of tasks and issues, as their customized version of the Client Center will remain completely tailored to the users they’re serving.

-### Pages

-Each Client Center page works with accurate and simplified data to implement a pleasant and up-to-date platform experience.

-Whether they use the shortcuts or the expandable menu on the left side of the screen, clients are able to look at all of their due payments, sales orders and invoices **on-demand**.

 ### Creating sales orders